best things to do in Monaco

 18 – Sit front row at the Opéra de Monte-Carlo

-Opéra de Monte-Carlo, Monaco
+Opéra de Monte-Carlo in Monaco

 In addition to hosting top-notch ballet, opera, and symphony performances from around the world year-round, you can also opt for guided tours or simply enjoy a glass of bubbly at its luxurious open-air terrace.